 eToro Tips: Find Best Traders

-There’s a massive choice of traders (“Professional Investors”) available on the eToro social trading platform which you can copy (they used to be called Gurus).
+There’s a massive choice of traders (“Popular Investors”) available on the eToro social trading platform which you can copy (they used to be called Gurus).
 Before you start looking though, please consider what your expectations and risk profile are.
 E.g. are you looking to double your money in a small period of time (i.e. gamble/play) or are you looking to try and make some gradual profits over time?

 Once you know that, how do you go about selecting the traders to follow who match your criteria?

 Here are some tips and things we look at when selecting the Popular Investors/Traders we copy:

 - Most people will still want to start with looking at the “most copied traders”.
 To get this view, select “People” at the top, then select any of the “most popular searches”, then “clear all” to remove the filters.
 You should now see all the eToro traders ranked by most “Copiers”

 … but … since eToro’s introduction of new stats in February 2015 you can actually also rank the traders as well by AUM (i.e. amount of money invested in them).
 This is probably a more relevant and immediate indicator of popularity since it reflects how much people trust the trader with their own money.
 Also if a trader loses 90% then they may still have all the copiers on board who didn’t set a stop loss.
 However, in terms of AUM they would see an imediate decrease since the money following them would be decreased due to the losses as well.

 - Popularity is obviously a decent “starting” point for finding traders to analyse further but by no means will just copying the “Most Copied” or “Highest AUM” traders be a recipe for long term success.
 There have been several past examples of traders in the ‘most copied top 10′ who lost their account balance (and hence their copiers’ allocation).
 So putting in some time and effort to analyse the additional statistics is likely to lead to better long term results.